Home / Auto Repair Shop Startup Costs

 Marketing Tips

-- Google Local Services Ads should be your first paid channel — the 'Google Guaranteed' badge builds instant trust for a service where trust is everything.
+- Google Local Services Ads should be your first paid channel.
+The 'Google Guaranteed' badge builds instant trust for a service where trust is everything.

 - Text every customer their invoice and a Google review link immediately after pickup.
 Response rate is highest within 2 hours of vehicle return.

-- Skip Instagram and TikTok — auto repair customers don't choose shops based on social media aesthetics.
+- Skip Instagram and TikTok.
+Auto repair customers don't choose shops based on social media aesthetics.
 Google, Yelp, and direct mail are your three channels.

-- Offer a free multi-point inspection with every oil change — it builds trust and creates a natural upsell pipeline for brake, tire, and suspension work.
+- Offer a free multi-point inspection with every oil change.
+It builds trust and creates a natural upsell pipeline for brake, tire, and suspension work.

 - Fleet accounts are the highest-LTV customers in auto repair.
 One local delivery company can be worth more than 50 individual customers per year.